Category Archives: Apalachee GA

 Apalachee Methodist Church, 1925, Morgan County

 The first Methodists met in a home in Apalachee.
 They built their first church around 1840 and it was known as Comfort.
 A new structure was completed around 1857 and the congregation changed its name to Philadelphia.
-I fine wooden church was built in 1903 and served until destroyed by fire on 13 April 1923.
+A fine wooden church was built in 1903 and served until destroyed by fire on 13 April 1923.
 The present structure was built in 1925.
+It was associated with the Methodist Episcopal [M. E.] sect at that time.

-A slab-topped (likely Georgia in origin) table for dinners-on-the-ground is located behind the church, as well as this playhouse which I think is meant to represent Jonah’s whale.
+A granite slab table for dinners-on-the-ground is located behind the church, as well as this playhouse which I think is meant to represent Jonah’s whale.